10 most common birth control pill side effects

 Using a low-dose pill may reduce the incidence of headaches.

 Symptoms normally improve over time, but if severe headaches start when you begin taking the pill, you should seek medical advice.

 5. Weight gain

-Clinical studies have found no consistent association between the use of birth control pills and weight fluctuations.
-However, many people taking the pill report experiencing some fluid retention, especially in the breast and hip areas.4
+Clinical studies have not found a consistent link between the use of birth control pills and weight fluctuations.
+However, fluid retention may occur, especially around the breasts and hips.

 6. Mood changes

 Studies suggest that oral contraceptives may affect the user's mood and increase the risk of depression or other emotional changes.
 Anyone experiencing mood changes during pill use should contact their medical provider.